TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

            enhance this extension.
            Extensions defined here will be loaded *before* the current extension.
            Dependencies take precedence over suggestions.
-           Loading order especially matters when overriding TCA or SQL of another extension.
+           Loading order especially matters when overriding `TCA`:pn: or SQL of another extension.

          The above example indicates that the extension depends on a version of TYPO3 between 9.5 and 10.4 (as only bug and security fixes are